 During my time at UW-Eau Claire, I have been lucky enough to study around the world, become involved with several campus organizations and activities, and meet some of my life's greatest friends.
 These past four years have been an incredible journey filled with challenges, growth and lots of amazing memories.

-Throughout the English - critical studies in literatures, cultures, and film major, you'll learn the tools of interpretation — including narrative, figurative language, language and rhetoric in cultural context and intertextuality — as applied to a variety of both literary and social texts.
+Throughout the English - critical studies in literatures, cultures, and film major, you'll learn the tools of interpretation — including narrative, figurative language, critical theory, language and rhetoric in cultural context and intertextuality — as applied to a variety of both literary and social texts.
 Courses will have you analyze films, TV shows and literature using an array of critical methods and approaches, as well as concepts of role representation and ideology; race, class, and gender; economics and history; aesthetics and politics; and genre and form.

 Pair your studies with a minor or another major in areas like American Indian studies; women's, gender, and sexuality studies; communication studies; history; ancient studies; journalism or sociology for even more career opportunities.

-Classes for English - critical studies in literatures, cultures, and film emphasis majors may include:
+What classes do English - critical studies in literatures, cultures, and film emphasis majors take?